 1.7 Do you assign rooms?

-We assign rooms for our apartments.
-For our houses, tenants can assign rooms among themselves.
+We can assign rooms for apartments upon request.
+For houses, tenants can assign rooms among themselves.

 1.8 How should I pay my rent?

-HRS Property accepts PAD form (you can download here) or post-dated cheques.
+HRS Property accepts PAD form or post-dated cheques.

 1.9 Can I sublet my room?